I got the chance to sit down with Chase Minnifield, a

 Do you appreciate the game of football for the mentality it gave you?

 I love the mentality that football gave me.
 Football gets a lot of heat with CTE, concussions, and injuries, but what people who’ve not played don’t know is that football is a life sport.
 It’s more than just running full speed into each other.
-Sometimes you have to learn to get hit hard and learn to hit back harder and that’s not limited to goal post to goal post.
+Sometimes you have to learn to get hit hard and learn to hit back harder and that’s not limited to the goal post.
 No, that’s life.

 How important is it be versatile in your field of business as a young professional?